22 Quick Tips to Change Your Anxiety Forever

 Remember there's always options in life, and worse fates exist than being anxiety-sensitive.
 After all, when push comes to shove, at the end of the (stressed out) day, anxious people get the job done!

-Anxiety Buster #22: Check Out These Free Online Resources
+Anxiety Buster #22: Check Out This Online Resource

 The key to making the actions above work is consistency.
 You're the expert on your life.
 Choose the ones that work best for you, and give 'em a shot.